San Francisco plans massive COVID-19 testing expansion — but still won’t reach capacity Health Department said city had back in April

 That strategy can be difficult to parse.
 As can, frankly, the true extent of city resources.

-Dr. Kim Rhoads is a UC San Francisco professor of epidemiology and biostatistics, and the director of the school’s Office of Community Engagement.
+Dr. Kim Rhoads is a UC San Francisco professor of epidemiology and biostatistics, and the director of community engagement for the cancer center.
 In her efforts to bring equitable testing to the city’s neighborhoods, she’s asked the Department of Public Health — on more than one occasion — just how many tests it can administer and process.
 And she has not yet received a straight answer.

 She doesn’t assign malignant intent to this, but, “what I’m finding out about the Department of Public Health is, it always depends on who you talk to,” she says.
 “You get different answers from different people at different times.”